Mandala of Green Tara

 or Green Tara instead of the mandala

-The course is given in English and will be professionally translated in Italian
+The course is offered in English and will be professionally translated in Italian

-In this course at a typical Venetian Palace on a canal in Venice’s historical center, you will learn how to draw Guru Rinpoche (Skt.: Padmasambhava) according to the tradition of Tibetan Buddhist thangkas (Tibetan scroll paintings).
+In this extended weekend course at a typical Venetian Palace on a canal in Venice’s historical center, you will learn how to draw the Mandala of Green Tara (or Green Tara) according to the tradition of Tibetan Buddhist thangkas (Tibetan scroll paintings).

 More Info & Registration